4 Reasons Lubbock Texas is Dangerous

 All of this danger, unfortunately makes Lubbock a high cost market for insurance.
 Danger creates unpredictable risks, which increases claims and costs for insurance companies.
 Let’s dive into the major reasons Lubbock is considered dangerous.

 1. Drunk Driving

 Lubbock, TX is number one in the United States – in deaths from DUI, according to Men’s Health.
 That’s right, drunk drivers kill themselves and other people more in Lubbock than anywhere else in the country.
 In addition to death, drunk drivers also cause injuries and property damage that runs into the millions.
-Lubbock is 12th in the nation in DUI arrests, but that doesn’t keep them out of their cars, off the roads, and safely locked away.
+Lubbock is 12th in the nation in DUI arrests, but that doesn’t keep drunks out of their cars, off the roads, and safely locked away.

 Consider that drivers with a record of DUI are often uninsured or underinsured, leaving their victims grieving, injured and further burdened financially.
 Moving to or already live in Lubbock?
-Adequate Auto insurance is crucial for protection against drivers guilty of DUI.
+Adequate auto insurance is crucial for protection against drivers guilty of DUI.

 State law minimums require liability insurance on each vehicle, but even if you don’t want comprehensive, you can still get insurance to protect against uninsured and under insured motorists.
 This option helps repay any lost wages from an accident, vehicles repairs and medical bills for you and passengers.